lift/framework/CONTRIBUTING.md

 ==================================

 The policy on issues is:
+* Issues should be actionable items of work for the Committers or an outside contributor to execute on, and should describe an issue in a supported version of Lift.
 * Non-committers should discuss issues on the Lift mailing list before opening a issue.
 * All non-committer issues should have a link back to the mailing list